PE and Sport Premium

 Great Ouse Primary Academy (GOPA) offers a broad and balanced Physical Education (PE) curriculum and various extra-curricular sports clubs.
 As part of the Olympic legacy, the government has provided additional funding in order to improve the provision of PE and Sport in Primary Schools.
 This funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to schools to be spent on improving the quality of PE and Sport for all their children.

-GOPA will receive £16000 and an additional payment of £10 per pupil for 2018-19.
+GOPA will receive £18220 for 2020-21.
 We believe in a holistic approach to the development of sport and physical activity for all and encourage collaboration and partnership working to make the best use of resources and enhance PE and Sport provision in order to raise participation and achievement for all pupils.
 We are also conscious of the challenge of a new school with smaller than average numbers to use our PE and Sport Premium money effectively to encourage participation in school in this academic year and beyond.
 To that end, we will: